ministryofjustice/delius-versions-dashboard/README.md

 This project fetches and consolidates information from the [hmpps-env-configs](https://github.com/ministryofjustice/hmpps-env-configs) repository, to provide a quick high-level view of which application versions are deployed in the Delius AWS environments.

+Note: In the case where the configuration has been updated but those changes have not yet been applied to the environment, the versions displayed on the dashboard may be temporarily incorrect.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.